jajamoa/MAS.863/content/post/tracking.md

 <img src="../assets/final/si_8.jpg"  style="zoom: 80%;"  />
 <img src="../assets/final/si_9.jpg"  style="zoom: 80%;"  />

+To address this challenge and rectify the issue, I promptly embarked on a redesign of the box housing.
+I incorporated the much-needed rearward constraints to ensure that the needles remained properly aligned and supported, even when operated simultaneously.
+After implementing these modifications, the machine's stability and performance improved significantly, allowing for successful operation and achieving the desired functionality.
+This experience underscored the importance of a well-thought-out design in the success of the project, and it served as a valuable lesson in balancing aesthetics with structural integrity in engineering projects.

 #### The upper platform tilted outward due to an off-center center of gravity.